jeffmikels/mattermost_api_dart/doc/MattermostGroupsApi.md

 );

-final teamId = teamId_example; // String | Team GUID
+final String teamId = 'teamId_example'; // String | Team GUID
-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of groups per page.
-final filterAllowReference = true; // bool | Boolean which filters in the group entries with the `allow_reference` attribute set. final paginate = true; // bool | Boolean to determine whether the pagination should be applied or not
+final int perPage = 56; // int | The number of groups per page. final bool filterAllowReference = true; // bool | Boolean which filters in the group entries with the `allow_reference` attribute set. final bool paginate = true; // bool | Boolean to determine whether the pagination should be applied or not

 try {
   final result = await client.groups.getGroupsAssociatedToChannelsByTeam(teamId, page, perPage, filterAllowReference, paginate);